VIncentOOF/PixelPulse/README.md

 # Things Left to Do
 - Fashion AI app(SC will not be shown)
-- Interview Questions Tester using GPT-3.5 and Whisper(SC will not be shown)
 - Autonomous UAV(SC will not be shown)
 - Arduino Smart Planting watering system(SC has been uploaded)
+- upload Video of tello gesture control and facetracking, pushup counter, autonomous uav tracking
 - Provide Requirements.txt for all the different softwares